d5/tengo/docs/interoperability.md

 	}

 	// run the compiled bytecode
-	// a compiled bytecode 'c' can be executed multiple without re-compiling it if err := c.Run(); err != nil {
+	// a compiled bytecode 'c' can be executed multiple times without re-compiling it if err := c.Run(); err != nil {
 		panic(err)
 	}